barracudanetworks/waf-ansible/README.md

 	six==1.13.0
 	urllib3==1.25.7
 	```
 To install all these modules, the best option would be to copy the module names into a requirements.txt file.
-And then run pip install -requirement requirements.txt.
+And then run pip3 install -requirement requirements.txt.

 2. Create a wafcreds.json file:
 Place a file called wafcreds.json in the /etc/ location of your filesystem.
 Format should be as follows: